matter-labs/zksync-error/docs/src/description/07-links.md

   In this case files are fetched, their contents are parsed, filtered and merged into the root model.
 The filtering selects only the domain/component with the same values of fields `name`, `code`, and `identifier_encoding`.
+  Instead of URLs you may, of course, use any type of links.